ITSec-UR/praktomat-docker/README.md

 ## Rancher
 You can set secrets as environment variables with `Prefix or Alias` field.
 For healthcheck you can use
 - PostgreSQL: `pg_isready -d praktomat`
-- Praktomat: HTTP request to `/` returns a successful status
+- Praktomat: HTTP request to `/` returns a successful status.
+When creating the workload show advanced options and set `Privilege Escalation` to `true`.